CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ## System Requirements

 For a robust simulation environment and CI/CD with gitlab, a dedicated, always-on, enterprise class server is recommended.
-Using the NetQ server in individual development environments is not normally required and is normally only needed for CI testing where the gitlab-runner is installed and registered to your CI/CD enabled project.
+Using the NetQ server in individual development environments is not typically required and is only needed for CI testing where the gitlab-runner is installed and registered to your CI/CD enabled project.

 ### Hardware Requirements